Zarah Sultana: 2024–present, Independent and Your Party

-Around the spring of 2025, Sultana and her husband joined the Collective party's informal organising committee to take part in negotiations over the launch of a new national party on the political left.
+Around the spring of 2025, Sultana and her husband joined the Collective group's informal organising committee to take part in negotiations over the launch of a new national party on the political left.
 On 3 July 2025, after Andrew Feinstein's motion to invite Sultana to leave Labour and take up the position of "interim co-leader" in the proposed new party was controversially passed at an online meeting of the organising committee (contrary to the wishes of Jeremy Corbyn and his allies), Sultana resigned her Labour Party membership and announced that same evening she would be joining Corbyn, who had previously led the Labour Party, in forming and leading a new left-wing political party.
 Corbyn was reported to be "bewildered" due to not having been consulted about the announcement; a source close to Corbyn said that a new party, or movement, was on the cards, but Sultana had "jumped the gun".
 However, on his own social media, Corbyn said that "discussions were ongoing" and expressed his delight that "[Sultana] will help us build a real alternative [to current political parties]".

 On 24 July 2025 Sultana and Corbyn jointly launched a new party, known by the provisional name Your Party, and Sultana joined the Independent Alliance.
 It was reported that Sultana would contest Lord Chancellor Shabana Mahmood's seat in the Birmingham Ladywood constituency for Your Party in the next general election.
-In August 2025 Sultana declared herself a "loud and proud" anti-Zionist.
+In an August 2025 interview with Oliver Eagleton in the New Left Review, she said that Corbynism had "capitulated to the IHRA definition of antisemitism, which famously equates it with anti-Zionism".
+On X, she later clarified: "I say it loudly and proudly: I'm an anti-Zionist".

-In late October 2025, against the background of a row with fellow Independent Alliance-affiliated directors of Your Party over the control of donation money raised through her unilateral bid in September that year, Sultana took over the directorship of MoU Operations Ltd, the company in charge of the funds, from Jamie Driscoll, Andrew Feinstein and Beth Winter.
+In late October 2025, against the background of a row with fellow Independent Alliance-affiliated directors of Your Party over the control of money raised through supporters' donations and her unilateral membership launch in September, Sultana took over the directorship of MoU Operations Ltd, the company in charge of the funds, from Jamie Driscoll, Andrew Feinstein and Beth Winter.

-Views

-Sultana has expressed support for a one-state solution to the Israeli-Palestinian conflict.
-She has called for the United Kingdom to cut all diplomatic ties with Israel in order to end Israeli apartheid.